-- If there are some skills you'll need to learn (like cooking or using the washing machine), get your parents to teach you.
+- If there are some skills you'll need to learn (like cooking or using the washing machine), do some research and get practising.

 - Speak to any friends you have who are already university students to see if they can suggest any more tips.